FlexServe: A Fast and Secure LLM Serving System for Mobile Devices with Flexible Resource Isolation: Related Work

+TZ-LLM~\cite{wang2025tz} protects LLM inference with TrustZone and introduces a pipelining method to hide the latency of allocating contiguous secure memory.
+Rather than hiding the merging overhead of CMA allocation, {\sys} introduces page-granular {\mem} to eliminate the merging procedure entirely. {\sys} further introduces cooperative memory management, which allows the normal-world OS and the secure-world inference framework to jointly manage memory efficiently.
+TZ-LLM does not address the challenge of inefficient resource management.
+As a result, {\sys} achieves both high secure LLM inference performance and low normal-world application overhead.

+ASGARD~\cite{moon2025asgard} protects on-device DNNs inside a protected VM, which is constructed based on Linux pKVM~\cite{linux-pkvm} and Android pVM~\cite{android-pvm}.
+As discussed in Section~\ref{subsec:diss-comparsion}, it introduces additional resource overhead for the guest VM, and cannot reuse existing software stack of the TrustZone.
+The NPU is passed through to the protected VM.
+Meanwhile, ASGARD does not address the challenge of secure memory management in {\sys}.

-\textbf{Enabling Accelerator in TEE}: Existing works also try to enable accelerators, e.g., GPU and NPU, in the TEE~\cite{fan2025xputee,volos2018graviton,jang2019heterogeneous,deng2022strongbox,zhu2020enabling,wu2023building,park2023safe,mai2023honeycomb,sageATC,Telekine}.
-Graviton~\cite{volos2018graviton} modifies the GPU chip to support GPU TEE.
-It reserves a protected range of memory inside the GPU memory and introduces some special commands for security-critical operations.
-StrongBox~\cite{deng2022strongbox} targets the ARM platform and integrated GPU without hardware modification.
-HETEE~\cite{zhu2020enabling} uses special boxes with sensors to protect the accelerator from malicious physical touch.
-It also introduces FPGA controllers to manage the servers' access to the secure accelerators.
-SAGE~\cite{sageATC} can ensure a verification function is securely installed on the GPU, but the compromised OS can still arbitrarily access the GPU.
-XpuTEE~\cite{fan2025xputee} is a high-performance and practical heterogeneous trusted execution environment for high-performanceGPUs. {\sys} provides a {\npu} abstraction which allows the NPU to be efficiently switched between normal and secure.
-Different from the above works, {\sys} focuses on the inflexible secure resource of TrustZone, and provides a fast and secure LLM inference system.
+\textbf{Enabling Accelerators in TEE}: Existing works also try to enable accelerators, e.g., GPUs and NPUs, inside the TEE~\cite{fan2025xputee,volos2018graviton,jang2019heterogeneous,deng2022strongbox,zhu2020enabling,wu2023building,park2023safe,mai2023honeycomb,sageATC,Telekine}.
+Graviton~\cite{volos2018graviton} modifies the GPU chip to support a GPU TEE.
+StrongBox~\cite{deng2022strongbox} targets ARM platforms with integrated GPUs without requiring hardware modifications.
+SAGE~\cite{sageATC} ensures a verification function is securely deployed on the GPU, though a compromised OS can still access the GPU arbitrarily.
+XpuTEE~\cite{fan2025xputee} provides a high-performance heterogeneous TEE for high-performance GPUs.
+Unlike existing works, which primarily focus on isolating accelerators, {\sys} addresses the problem of efficiently switching between the unprotected NPU and {\npu}.

-\textbf{Isolated Execution Environment on ARM}: Researchers have constructed different isolated execution environment on ARM platform, to isolate sensitive tasks from untrusted OS~\cite{cho2016hardware,sun2015trustice,brasser2019sanctuary,hua2017vtz,xia2021colony,azab2016skee}.
-OSP~\cite{cho2016hardware}, TrustICE~\cite{sun2015trustice} and Sanctuary~\cite{brasser2019sanctuary} leverage virtualization and TrustZone to construct non-privileged isolated execution environment. vTZ~\cite{hua2017vtz} constructs multiple virtual secure worlds by levearging the single TrustZone's secure world.
-Colony~\cite{xia2021colony} and SKEE~\cite{azab2016skee} construct isolated execution environment in the privileged mode.
-Different from these works, {\sys} targets on protecting the LLM inference tasks.